 Electron micrograph showing Dragonite Halloysite needle structure.
-For use in making porcelains, Halloysite has physical properties similar to a insight-live.com/material/925">kaolin.
+For use in making porcelains, Halloysite has insight-live.com/glossary/269">physical properties similar to a kaolin.
 However it tends to be less plastic, so bodies employing it need more bentonite or other plasticizer added.
 Compared to a typical kaolin it also has a higher fired shrinkage due to the nature of the way its particles densify during firing.
 However, Dragonite and New Zealand Halloysites have proven to be the whitest firing materials available, they make excellent porcelains.

 Pages that reference this post in the Digitalfire Reference Library: